concur/developer.concur.com/src/api-reference/callouts/fetch-attendee.markdown

 ## Description

-The Concur Fetch Attendee version 2.0 callout allows clients to import attendee information from their internal system to Concur when a user is adding attendees to an expense.
+The Concur Fetch Attendee version 2.0 callout allows clients to import attendee information from their internal system to Concur when a user is adding attendees to an entry.
 The Concur service sends the attendee search fields to an application connector, created by the client, a third-party developer, or Concur.
 The connector is hosted by the client or third-party developer, and has access to the attendee system of record.
-The connector uses the attendee information sent from Expense to search for all matching attendee records in the client's system.
+The connector uses the attendee information sent from Concur to search for all matching attendee records in the client's system.
 Once the connector has the list of possible matches, it sends the attendee data to Concur.
-The user sees the list of matches and can select the appropriate attendee for the expense.
+The user sees the list of matches and can select the appropriate attendee for the entry.

 This callout differs from the standard Concur web services in the following ways: